onaio/onadata/docs/user.rst

    <b>POST</b> /api/v1/user/reset
    </pre>

--  Sends an email to the user’s email with a url that redirects to a reset password form on the API consumer’s website.
+-  Sends an email to the user’s email, when the account exists, with a url that redirects to a reset password form on the API consumer’s website.
 -  ``email`` and ``reset_url`` are expected in the POST payload ``email_subject`` is optional.
+-  Password reset email requests are rate limited per email address.
+The endpoint still returns the same success response for existing, unknown, and rate limited emails.
 -  Expected reset_url format is ``reset_url=https:/domain/path/to/reset/form``.
 -  Example of reset url sent to user’s email is ``http://mydomain.com/reset_form?uid=Mg&token=2f3f334g3r3434&username=dXNlcg==``.
 -  ``uid`` is the users ``unique key`` which is a base64 encoded integer value that can be used to access the users info at ``/api/v1/users/<pk>`` or ``/api/v1/profiles/<pk>``.
 You can retrieve the integer value in ``javascript`` using the ``window.atob();`` function. ``username`` is a base64 encoded value of the user’s username